SkillsFundingAgency/dfc-shared/README.md

 Rerun the failed deployment.

+To run the deployment without APIM, set the ARM template parameter 'deployApim' to false.

+## Post Deployment Steps

+1. Add the name of the AKS created route table to the variable group  *dfc-shared-infrastructure-<env>*, inside this variable group is variable called *AksRouteTableName*.
+On the initial deployment the value of this variable should be null.
+Once AKS has been deployed the value should be set to the name of the route table, this can be found in the dfc-<env>-shared-aksnodes-rg resource group.
+If it isn't set the route table will not be attached to the subnet (and therefore AKS) and you will experience intermittent network related failures.

-#### Notes on the AKS route table
+### Notes on the AKS route table

 The AKS service depends on a subnet, this subnet needs minimal configuration as the AKS service principal will handle that.
 A [vnet and associated subnet](Resources\networks\aks-vnet.json) is defined in this repo.
 On the initial deployment it will be deployed without a route table, when the AKS service is deployed it will create a route table and add that to the subnet, this will be created in a resource group called dfc-<env>-shared-aksnodes-rg.
 To prevent routetable setting on the subtnet being reset on subsequent deployments we need to pass the name of the routetable AKS creates in as an ARM template parameter.

-Each environment has an associated variable group called *dfc-shared-infrastructure-<env>*, inside this variable group is variable called *AksRouteTableName*.
-On the initial deployment the value of this variable should be null.
-Once AKS has been deployed the value should be set to the name of the route table, this can be found in the dfc-<env>-shared-aksnodes-rg resource group.
-If it isn't set the route table will not be attached to the subnet (and therefore AKS) and you will experience intermittent network related failures.

-To run the deployment without APIM, set the ARM template parameter 'deployApim' to false.

 ## Testing